yoozzeek/zk-lisp/README.md

 * Strict STARK-in-STARK aggregation AIR that chains child proofs.
 * CLI with `run`, `prove`, `verify`, `repl` commands.
 * Interactive REPL with `:prove` / `:verify` built-ins.

-## Roadmap

-* Richer type system: vectors, structs and user-defined records, with a stable ABI for host<->VM arguments.
-* Property-based and fuzz testing of the DSL, VM, AIR, RAM/ROM gadgets and recursion pipeline.
-* More real-world examples and templates (rollup STFs, Merkle-based apps, benchmarks) with step-by-step docs.
-* Documentation site with design notes and an online REPL backed by a demo prover.
-* Incrementally verifiable computation (IVC) and folding schemes built on top of the existing aggregation AIR.
-* Program events and structured logs bound into proofs to make integration with external systems easier.
-* Cross-program invocations and composable proofs between multiple zk-lisp programs.
-* Pluggable hash suites and additional STARK backends, while keeping the core DSL and VM backend-agnostic.

 ## Quickstart